Haydenkkk/wmk-project/README.md

-### wmk-project
+## Olivekeke

-A Simple Prediction of World Cup Results for the Data-Mining final project
+A Simple Prediction of World Cup Results for the Data-Mining final project.